MicrosoftDocs/azure-docs/articles/azure-maps/how-to-creator-wfs.md

 ---
-title: Query datasets with WFS API
+title: Query datasets using the Web Feature Service
 titleSuffix: Microsoft Azure Maps Creator
-description: How to Query datasets with WFS API
+description: How to Query datasets with Web Feature Service (WFS)
-author: stevemunk
+author: brendansco
-ms.author: eriklind
+ms.author: Brendanc
-ms.date: 02/28/2023
+ms.date: 03/03/2023
 ms.topic: how-to
 ms.service: azure-maps
 services: azure-maps
 ---

-# Query datasets with WFS API
+# Query datasets using the Web Feature Service

-This article describes how to query Azure Maps Creator [datasets] using [WFS API].
+This article describes how to query Azure Maps Creator [datasets] using [Web Feature Service (WFS)].
 You can use the WFS API to query for all feature collections or a specific collection within a dataset.
 For example, you can use WFS to find all mid-size meeting rooms in a specific building and floor level.

 ## Prerequisites